sonic-net/SONiC/doc/sfp-cmis/CMIS-custom-SI-settings.md

 # Proposed Work-Flow
 Please refer below points in line with flow diagram.

-1. When CMIS-supported module insertion happens in XCVRD, the module will progress to the AP_CONFIG state in the CMIS state machine.
-After which, when the module is in DataPathDeactivated or Disabled state, check if the OPTICS_SI_PARAM.json file is parsed successfully and if lane speed needs special Signal Integrity (SI) settings.
+1. When CMIS-supported module insertion happens in XCVRD, the module will progress to the AP_CONFIG state (after DP_DEINIT state) in the CMIS state machine.
+During which, when the module is in DataPathDeactivated or Disabled state, check if the optics_si_setting.json file is parsed successfully and if lane speed needs special Signal Integrity (SI) settings.

 2. If both of the above conditions are met, then proceed to generate the key (module key) and retrieve the SI attribute list.
   2.1.
 The JSON file has two directions (TX_SETTING and RX_SETTING) blocks.
 Each of these blocks contains sub-blocks of module vendors and other details that will help identify the best match to generate the SI attribute list, if applicable.